-We are pleased to announce that Wrocław Contemporary Museum will be open to Visitors from Monday, 18 May 2020.
+We are pleased to announce that Wrocław Contemporary Museum is open to Visitors from Monday, 18 May 2020.

 The opening hours have changed.
-The Museum will be open every day, except Tuesday, from 12 noon to 6pm.
+The Museum will be open every day, except Tuesdays, from 12 noon to 6pm.

-Café Museum will be open from Wednesday, 20 May.
-The opening hours of the café have changed: it will be open every day except Tuesday from 12 noon to 6pm.
+The opening hours of the Café Museum from 1 June: Mondays from 12 noon to 6pm, from Wednesday to Sunday from 12 noon to 8pm.
 Information on the functioning of Café Museum is at the bottom of the page.

 Due to the ongoing epidemic, in addition to the current Tour Regulations [click], the following recommendations shall apply to Visitors from 18 May 2020 until further notice.